HCHogan/Memorize/Notes/swiftui.md

 a stripped down class, has var and functions, but have no implementation.(and storage) similar to the virtual class. can inheritance

+### property obsevers
+essentially a way to execute code when the var changes ** completely unrelated to computed vars ** to use temporary value, use @State var ...: someType (the var is stored in heap), the address is fixed,so it's kept after the view redraws

 use extension keyword to implement protocals
 ** Why Protocals? **